Delgan/loguru/README.rst

 Convenient parser
 ^^^^^^^^^^^^^^^^^

-It is often useful to extract specific information from generated logs, this is why `Loguru` provides a |parser|_ which helps dealing with logs and regexes.
+It is often useful to extract specific information from generated logs, this is why `Loguru` provides a |parse|_ method which helps dealing with logs and regexes.

 ::

-    from loguru import parser

     pattern = r"(?P<time>.*) - (?P<level>[0-9]+) - (?P<message>.*)"
+    caster_dict = dict(time=time.strptime, level=int)

-    for groups in parser.parse("file.log", pattern):
+    for groups in logger.parse("file.log", pattern, cast=caster_dict):
-        groups = parser.cast(groups, time=time.strptime, level=int)
         print("Parsed message at {} with severity {}".format(groups["time"], groups["level"]))